12 Annoying Scams Costco Wants You to Know About Before It's Too Late

 Costco wants you to know that scammers may have you in their sights.

-The warehouse retailer has issued warnings about scams currently going around.
-In these schemes, fraudsters use the Costco name to try to steal your cash or identity.
+The warehouse retailer has issued warnings about scams to help you avoid throwing away money with these fraudsters who are using the Costco name to try to steal your cash or identity.

 Fabio/Adobe businessman working on laptop is shocked

-If you click the wrong link, it is possible you could end up at a website that appears to be Costco, but really isn’t.
+If you click the wrong link, you may end up at a website that appears to be Costco but really isn’t.

 So, it’s a good idea to double-check the URL in the address bar and make sure you are really at the Costco site before you start shopping online and hand over your credit card information.

-Other sites might look like a Costco site, but the web address will give away whether they are legitimate or not.
+Other sites might look like Costco sites, but the web address will tell you whether they are legitimate or not.
 Also, look for the “s” in “https.”
 This reveals whether you are on a secure site.

 Exclusive giveaways